-In this paper, the authors investigate the delay - throughput tradeoffs in mobile ad-hoc networks.
-They consider four node mobility models: two-dimensional independent and identically distributed (i.i.d.) mobility, two-dimensional hybrid random walk, one-dimensional i.i.d. mobility, and one-dimensional hybrid random walk.
-Two mobility time scales are included in this paper.
-Fast mobility, where node mobility is at the same time scale as data transmissions.
-Slow mobility, where node mobility is assumed to occur at a much slower time scale than data transmissions.
-Given a delay constraint D, they first characterize the maximum throughput per Source-Destination (S-D) pair for each of the four mobility models with fast or slow mobiles.
+In this paper, the authors investigate the delay-throughput trade-offs in mobile ad-hoc networks.
+They consider four node mobility models: two-dimensional i.i.d. mobility, two dimensional hybrid random walk, one-dimensional i.i.d. mobility, and one-dimensional hybrid random walk.
+Two mobility time-scales are included in this paper: Fast mobility where node mobility is at the same time-scale as data transmissions; slow mobility where node mobility is assumed to occur at a much slower time-scale than data transmissions.
+Given a delay constraint D, the authors first characterize the maximum throughput per source-destination pair for each of the four mobility models with fast or slow mobiles.
 The authors then develop joint coding-scheduling algorithms to achieve the optimal delay-throughput trade-offs.